glubsy/neotokyo-sourcemod-plugins/README.md

 **nt_visualmarker**: places a marker in the world to indicate a point of interest to your team mates, like a spotted opponent.

+**nt_detpack_tweaks**: destructible detpacks, invisible at a distance, remote can be dropped on death, detpack can be retrieved with +use and dropped on death.

 Donger model here: https://www.mediafire.com/?6y352ceczvs3oc1

 ~~**Funvotes-NT**: Modified Sourcemod default "funvote" plugin with a specific neotokyo public vote to restart the game.
 Obsolete (merged in nt_votes.sp for nt_teamdeathmatch)~~